×

 Example:

-Problem solving activities provide a team with a brief timeline, a chart and log excerpts.
+Solve recurring issues faster by practicing on the same constraints that affect yield, equipment uptime, and contamination control.
 Together the group writes a neutral account of what happened, chooses one improvement to implement, and assigns responsibility.
 The focus is on taking small, manageable steps to prevent repeating the issue.

 Collaborative Experiences